+,

-has completed Bradbury Sta Operator Passport Training score on the test over the tr and has earned a passing
+has completed Bradbury Stamm Construction's Forklift Operator Passport Training and has earned a passing score on the test over the training material.

 Trainer Date

 Employee Date

-Superintendent
+Superintendent Date

 This certificate is valid for a 1-year period from the date above.